 From the beginning the plan was for his family to live with him in his creation.
 This human family would walk in fellowship with their creator even sharing his nature.
 So mankind was made in his own image and destined to rule as Yahweh’s viceroy on the earth.

 Tragically, there were three episodes which occurred in the early pages of Genesis which exacted a heavy toll on Yahweh’s plan.
-Namely, the fall in the garden (G), the flood of Noah (F) and the rebellion at the Tower of Babel (TB)*.
+Namely, the fall in the garden (G), the flood of Noah (F) and what happened in the plains of Shinar culminating at the Tower of Babel (TB)*.
 As a result of these events humanity was left in a condition of:

 broken fellowship with God – (G)